spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 template: concept-topic-template
 ---

 Modules have public and private APIs.
 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.
-For example, if you use a core method on the project level, and it is updated or removed, it can cause unexpected issues during updates.
+For example, if you use a core method from the Private API on the project level, and it is updated or removed, it can cause unexpected issues during updates.

 For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).